-The anointing with the Chrismation Oil makes the Holy Spirit dwell in Us "Do you not know that you are the temple of God and that the Spirit of God dwells in you?"
-(1 Corinthians 3:16)
+The anointing with the Chrismation Oil makes the Holy Spirit Dwells in Us "Do you not know that you are the temple of God and that the Spirit of God dwells in you?"
+(I Corinthians 3:16) When the Holy Spirit dwells in us, it gives us enlightenment.

-2. Enlightenment

-When the Holy Spirit dwells in us, He enlightens us.
 He teaches us everything.
 "But you have an anointing from the Holy One, and you know all things" (1 John 2:20).